Terms & conditions

 12.8 Application requirements

-- a statement or endorsement confirming that the Accredited Body is satisfied as to the correctness of the Applicant’s identity and has verified the Applicant’s identity documents in accordance with clauses 3.5 and 3.6.
+- a statement or endorsement confirming the Customer is satisfied as to the correctness of the Applicant’s identity and has verified the Applicant’s identity documents in accordance with clauses 3.5 and 3.6.

 12.9 The Applicant’s Application (Or Customer request) must: